THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 But what about Paul’s instruction?
 Let’s take a closer look at what he has to say: "In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array; But (which becometh women professing godliness) with good works" (1 Tim.
 2:9- 10).

-As usual, Paul’s instruction is more comprehensive but shares a common theme with Peter’s--external appearance and godly character.
+As usual, Paul’s instruction is more comprehensive but shares a common theme with Peter’s—external appearance and godly character.
 Paul is also more specific and gives greater attention to detail.
 Not only does he advise women to prioritize matters of inner beauty (such as godly character), but he goes a step further by providing clear guidelines on women's modest dress.
-To better interpret Paul’s message, here’s a simple, but accurate paraphrase of the text:
+To better interpret Paul’s message, here’s a simple, yet accurate paraphrase of the text:

 “I would have women dress themselves in modest long garments, with propriety and sobriety, not with extravagantly braided hair or gold or pearls or extremely expensive clothes, but with good deeds, appropriate for women who profess to worship God.”